CampbellOleson/mixr-live/README.md

 - Compositions on MIXR aren't lost when a user navigates away from the page.
 - Audio files are base64 encoded and stored as strings in local storage.
-- Data URI string is retrieved from local storage upon playback and passed into _arrayBufferToFile(uri).
+- Data URI strings are retrieved from local storage upon playback and passed into _arrayBufferToFile(uri).
-This helper method uses _base64ToArrayBuffer(uri) to turn URI into array buffer, and then uses this array buffer to contruct a File object.
+This helper method uses _base64ToArrayBuffer(uri) to turn each URI into array buffer, and then uses these array buffers to construct file objects.
 ``` javascript
   function _arrayBufferToFile(uri) {
     const arrayBuffer = _base64ToArrayBuffer(uri);